apache/mina-site/source/mina-project/performances.md

 This page exhibits the performance test results under various conditions (e.g. various protocols and system environments).
 Please [contact us|Mailing Lists] if you have any specific performance test results to publish for your MINA-based application.

 <div class="note" markdown="1">
 The following performance test results may have critical flaws in test design or contain wrong values.
 Please regard these reports as just a hint for understanding general performance characteristics of Apache MINA.
-Additionally, these reports are not meant to claim that Apache MINA outperforms a certain product purposely{note}
+Additionally, these reports are not meant to claim that Apache MINA outperforms a certain product purposely.

+Also note that this benchmark has been created 14 years ago.
+This page remains present solely for historical reasons...
 </div>

 ## Apache MINA 2.0.0-M1-SNAPSHOT + AsyncWeb 0.9.0-SNAPSHOT